rtaps/nm-fire/README.md

 This repository contains a script that uses the Las Conchas fire as a case study to identify:

-..-Which watersheds are affected by a particular fire; ..-Which counties intersect with those watersheds; ..-What fires have occurred within those units;
+-Which watersheds are affected by a particular fire;

+-Which counties intersect with those watersheds;

+-What fires have occurred within those units;

-..-The demographic information of the people in those counties.
+-The demographic information of the people in those counties.

 The goal of this script is to be translatable to fires in any state in the U.S. with access to comparative data for managers who would like to target adaptive management techniques to certain geographic units that are greatest risk.